NEJLT/nejlt-website/content/authorinfo/types.md

 title="Paper types"
 +++

+When submitting a paper to NEJLT, authors should indicate what type it is, choosing from a pre-defined set.
 There are two goals of dividing papers into different types.
 The first is to encourage a broad range of submission types; there is a wide diversity in research in NLP.
-The second is to make sure that papers are reviewed appropriately, and so the paper type indicated prompts a different review form.
+The second is to make sure that papers are reviewed appropriately, and so the paper type indicated prompts a  review form designed for that type.

 The types available at NEJLT from 2020 are: